How big is the Algonquin to Adirondacks region?

 Does A2A want to turn this region into one big protected area that is off limits to private ownership, development and industry?

 No, but the A2A Collaborative does advocate for planning that minimizes negative effects on wildlife or wildlife habitat when development is considered.
 The A2A Collaborative provides information on the benefits to landowners of healthy, connected habitat on their land.
 We work to connect landowners with projects such as improving forest and wetland connections, shoreline naturalization and tree planting.
 Often there is funding available.

 Over 60% of the A2A region is privately owned.
 We believe in working with landowners to pursue conservation goals.
 Many A2A residents realize this unique environment is part of their heritage and that they have something very special to care for.
 Fostering a respectful way of thinking about the land and its inhabitants is fundamental to connecting the landscape.
 Thus, A2A endeavours to encourage individual landowners to make changes on their land that will enhance natural habitat, expand it where possible and connect it to habitat on other properties.

 Who funds the A2A Collaborative?

-A2A is a registered charity in Canada that depends on annual membership fees, donations and other forms of non-profit funding to initiate research and other projects.
+A2A is a registered charity in Canada and the United States that depends on annual membership fees, donations and other forms of non-profit funding to initiate research and other projects.
 A2A has received grants from organizations such as the Ontario Trillium Foundation, Thousand Islands Community Development Corporation, the RBC Blue Water Fund, the TD Friends of the Environment Foundation, the McLean Foundation, the Ontario Ministry of Natural Resources and Forestry's Species-at-Risk Stewardship Fund, the Community Foundation for Kingston & Area, and the National Trails Coalition.
 A2A also accepts donations from from partner organizations and private donors.
-A2A is run by a full-time Program Director, contracted project staff, and a team of volunteers.
+A2A is run by a full-time Executive Director, contracted project staff, and a team of volunteers.